• Skip to primary navigation

 However, British Airways Avios can be used to book American Airlines flights because they are alliance partners.
 British Airways is also a transfer partner of programs like Chase and Amex.

 United, American, and Delta have all ditched their award charts in favor of dynamic pricing.
-So their award pricing fluctuates based on demand, seasonality, and can be somewhat tied to the cash price.
+So their award pricing fluctuates based on demand and seasonality, and so can be somewhat tied to the cash price.

 This makes it really hard to know if you’re getting the lowest possible price and the best possible value for your miles.